Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

-ACC and AUC scores achieved by the logistic regression models trained on the individual features in isolation are shown in Table~\ref{tab:single_feature_performance}.
+ACC and AUC scores achieved by the logistic regression models trained on the \textit{individual features} in isolation are shown in Table~\ref{tab:single_feature_performance}.
 Somewhat unsurprisingly, the question (item) identifier -- representing the main feature used by IRT (EQ~\ref{eq:irt}) -- is effective for all datasets and is the single most predictive feature for \texttt{ElemMath2021} and \texttt{EdNet KT3}.
 KC identifiers are very informative as well, but to a lesser extent than the question identifiers.
 This indicates varying difficulty among questions targeting the same KC.
 The PFA model (EQ~\ref{eq:pfa}) which only estimates KC difficulties is unable to capture these variations on the question-level.
 The attempt and correct count features are informative for all datasets and there is benefit in using total-, KC- and question-level counts in combination.
-Question-level count features are informative for \texttt{Junyi15} which is the only dataset that frequently presents users previously encountered questions.
-DAS3H introduced count features computed for different time windows (TWs).
+Question-level count features are informative for \texttt{Junyi15} which is the only dataset that frequently presents users previously encountered questions. \revinsert{Combined R-PFA's two recency-weighted features deliver more accurate performance predictions than PPE's spacing feature.} DAS3H introduced count features computed for different time windows (TWs).
 TW based count features are an extension of the standard count features and yield additional benefits for all four settings.
 The elapsed time and lag time features are based on user interaction times and are both informative.
 The datetime features describing month, week, day and hour of interaction yield little signal on their own.
-The features describing the learning context vary in utility.
-The study module feature is informative for all datasets, as are the counts of student correct responses and attempts associated with different study modules.
-Predictions for the \texttt{Eedi} dataset benefit largely from information about the specific group a student belongs too.
-Reasons for this could be varying group proficiency levels and differences in diagnostic test difficulty.
-Bundle and part identifiers both provide a useful signal for \texttt{EdNet KT3} and \texttt{Eedi}.
-Features describing personal information have little predictive power on their own.
-Among this family of features, social support yields the largest AUC score improvement over the always correct baseline.
-Features extracted from the prerequisite graph are effective for the three datasets that support them.
-The logistic regression models trained on prerequisite and postrequisite count features exhibit the best AUC scores on \texttt{Junyi15}.
-The features describing study material consumption all provide a predictive signal, but do not yield enough information for accurate knowledge assessments on their own.
-The smoothed average correctness and response pattern features lead to good performance on all four datasets.